EU unity on Russia sanctions fraying despite tough talk

 Hungarian Prime Minister Viktor Orban said on Friday that the EU had harmed itself economically with the sanctions on Russia and called for a rethink.

-Orban’s remarks came a day after his Slovak counterpart, Robert Fico, criticized the sanctions as “meaningless”, saying they would threaten economic growth in the 28-member EU.
+Orban’s remarks came a day after his Slovak counterpart, Robert Fico, criticised the sanctions as “meaningless”, saying they would threaten economic growth in the 28-member EU.

 Both countries have strong economic and energy ties with Russia and have been critical of EU sanctions in the past.